StefanUG/CodingPirates_PythonIntro/asteroids/README.md

 # Step by step

-- 1 Create Screen
+- 1 Create Screen and Player
-- 1 Create Player
+- 2 Make the spaceship move  with events
-- 2-3 Make player move with events
+- 3 Make it move better with keypress and keyrelease
 - 4 Make the spaceship shoot with one bullet
 - 5 Prevent player from exiting the screen (or appearing in the other side)
 - 6 Add a lifetime to the bullets, and make them move across screens too